Physicians for Human Rights-Israel

 - Website: www.phr.org.il/phr

-- PHR-I co-sponsored an exhibit of children’s drawings a year after Cast Lead, called “Childhood Under Fire.”
-The drawings included images depicting Israel soldiers intentionally firing on civilians.
+- In January 2010, PHR-I co-sponsored an exhibit of children’s drawings titled “Childhood Under Fire,” which included images falsely depicting Israeli soldiers intentionally firing on Palestinian civilians.

 Physicians for Human Rights-Israel Essentials:

 - PHR-I "Double Standard": Exceprts from Richard Horton´s 2007 Visit to Gaza and Israel: A Fool´s Journey, Prof. Elihu D. Richter, SPME, January 16, 2008

 - Physicians for Human Rights-Israel: Exploiting Human Rights for Political Goals, NGO Monitor Digest, April 22, 2004